hw-product/fission-app-docs/app/views/docs/packager/_packager.md

 | Data Type        | Array     |
 | Required         | true      |
 | Default value    | []        |

+List of commands to run to generate the contents of the in-scope package.
+These commands are only valid for the `generic` template (default behavior).
+Alternatively, these commands may be provided by Packager templates, in which case any values provided here will be ignored.

 #### Configure (`configure`) {#packager-build-configure}